s4san/slideshow-js/README.md

    HTML Config:

-   `data-qp-slide=true` - Indicates that the element is a participant in slideshow, note that
+   `data-ns-slide=true` - Indicates that the element is a participant in slideshow, note that
                         all of the elements with this attribute will have their display CSS property set to none;
                         It can cause some unintended side-effect, for example if used in conjunction with `data-start-slide-show`